sanderjn/gustamic/README.md

 # Gustamic - Restaurant Statamic Starter Kit

-**Version: 0.1.0**

-A modern Statamic starter kit designed specifically for restaurants, cafes, and food businesses.
-Built with Tailwind CSS v4 and Alpine.js.
+A modern, **no-code-required** Statamic starter kit designed specifically for restaurants, cafes, and food businesses.
+Built with Tailwind CSS v4 and some Alpine.js for interactivity.

+## 🎯 Perfect for Non-Developers

+**No developer experience required!** Once installed, you can build and manage your entire restaurant website through the Statamic Control Panel.
+Everything is dynamic and customizable without touching any code:

+-   Upload your own logo
+-   Set your brand colors (background & accent colors for CTA buttons)
+-   Manage all content through the intuitive Control Panel
+-   Build pages using the pagebuilder
+-   Update menu items and prices globally
+-   Configure reservations and contact information

+This starter kit is designed to be completely manageable by restaurant owners and staff - no ongoing developer support needed!

 ## Features

--   **Menu Management**: Easily manage your restaurant menu items with categories, prices, and descriptions
+-   **Menu Management**: Easily manage your restaurant menu items with prices, images, categories and descriptions
+-   **Three Pre-built Page Types**: Ready-to-use templates for all your restaurant needs
+-   **Global Currency Settings**: Support for 60+ major currencies with automatic formatting (with or without currency symbols)
--   **Page Builder**: Flexible page builder with pre-designed components including hero sections, featured menu items, and text blocks
+-   **Page Builder**: Flexible page builder with pre-designed components
--   **Price Formatting**: Built-in price formatting helpers for consistent menu pricing display with support for 60+ global currencies
--   **Color Customization**: Set your brand colors directly from the control panel with carefully selected color presets
+-   **Color Customization**: Set your brand colors directly from the control panel
 -   **Comprehensive SEO**: Page-specific and global SEO settings including meta tags, Open Graph, and local business schema markup
--   **Reservation System Integration**: Connect to external reservation systems like OpenTable or link to internal booking pages
+-   **Reservation System Integration**: Built-in contact form for reservations or connect to external systems with custom scripts
--   **Third-party Scripts**: Easy integration of analytics, tracking, and other scripts through the control panel
+-   **Third-party Scripts**: Easy integration of analytics, tracking, and floating reservation buttons

+## Page Types

+Gustamic includes three professionally designed page types that cover all your restaurant website needs:

+### 1. Landing Pages (Homepage & Marketing Pages)

+Perfect for your homepage or any promotional page, built with three customizable blocks:

+-   **Hero Block**: Eye-catching banner with your restaurant imagery and call-to-action
+-   **Text Block**: Share your story, describe your cuisine, or highlight special offers
+-   **Featured Menu Items Block**: Showcase your signature dishes with automatic price updates

+### 2. Menu Page

+A dedicated menu display that automatically organizes all your dishes:

+-   Displays all menu items organized by category (appetizers, mains, desserts, etc.)
+-   Prices update globally - change once, update everywhere
+-   Support for 60+ major currencies with flexible display options (with/without currency symbols)

+### 3. Contact Page

+Everything your customers need to reach you or make a reservation:

+-   Display your restaurant's contact information (address, phone, hours)
+-   Built-in Statamic contact form for reservations or inquiries
+-   Option to integrate external reservation systems (OpenTable, Resy, etc.)
+-   Support for floating reservation buttons via script tags
+-   Fully customizable through the Control Panel

+## Managing Your Restaurant Website

+### Adding Menu Items

+1. Navigate to the Control Panel
+2. Go to **Collections → Menu Items**
+3. Click "Create Menu Item"
+4. Fill in the details:
+    - Name and description
+    - Price (will be formatted automatically)
+    - Category (appetizers, mains, desserts, etc.)
+    - Optional image
+    - Featured status (to show on homepage)
+5. Save and publish

+Your menu items will automatically appear on the menu page and can be featured on landing pages.

+### Creating Pages

+1. In the Control Panel, go to **Collections → Pages**
+2. Create a new page
+3. Choose your page template (landing, menu, or contact)
+4. For landing pages:
+    - Use the Page Builder to add sections
+    - Choose from hero, text, or featured menu components
+    - Customize each section's content
+5. Configure SEO settings (meta title, description, social sharing image)
+6. Save and publish

+### Managing Global Settings

+Navigate to **Globals** in the Control Panel to manage site-wide settings.
+Gustamic includes three global sets:

+#### 1. Restaurant Details

+Configure your restaurant's core information:

+-   Restaurant name and logo
+-   Brand colors (background and accent colors)
+-   Contact information (address, phone, email)
+-   Opening hours
+-   Social media links (Facebook, Instagram, Yelp, TripAdvisor, TikTok, X, Threads, Bluesky)

+#### 2. Site Details

+Manage site-wide settings and functionality:

+-   Currency selection from 60+ global currencies
+-   Currency symbol display toggle
+-   Reservation system configuration (URL, button text)
+-   Footer customization (title, description, image)
+-   Copyright information
+-   Third-party scripts (head and body scripts for analytics, tracking, floating reservation buttons)

+#### 3. SEO Settings

+Set default SEO configuration for your entire site:

+-   Site name, description, and keywords
+-   Default Open Graph image for social sharing
+-   Google Analytics ID and site verification
+-   Local business schema markup (business type, price range)
+-   Robots.txt configuration

+All these settings can be managed without any coding knowledge - just fill in the fields and save!

+---

+## Developer Information

-## Requirements
+### Requirements

--   PHP 8.1+
+-   PHP 8.2+
 -   Composer
--   Node.js 18+ and npm
+-   Node.js and npm
 -   Laravel 10+
 -   Statamic 5+

-## Installation
+### Installation

 Install this starter kit via the Statamic CLI: